Fantom-Factory/afGamepad/readme.md

 Later versions of `Gamepad` may brake the .jars out into their own pods, but for now they're exploded into `afGamepad.pod`.

+Note that due to how `purejavahidapi` is compiled, Gamepad is only compatible with JDK 8 or later.

 ## TODO

 - Add built-in support for more controllers